Fuel efficiency is a term used to describe how effectively a vehicle uses fuel to power the engine and generate motion.

 Maximizing fuel efficiency is crucial for reducing our carbon footprint and promoting sustainability.
 To make informed decisions about our vehicles, we must understand fuel efficiency, how to improve it, why cars lose efficiency over time, and whether hybrid cars genuinely live up to their reputation.

 Fuel efficiency, or fuel economy, refers to the distance a vehicle can travel on an amount of fuel.
-Vehicles listed as less than 6L/100 km are considered fuel-efficient.
+Vehicles listed as having a fuel efficiency of less than 6L/100 km are considered fuel-efficient.

 The 100 km is how many litres of fuel the car needs to travel 100 km.
 The lower the number of litres stated, the better the vehicle’s fuel economy is.
 Depending on how many kilometres you drive per year, purchasing a car with low fuel economy can be top of mind.